FIU-SCIS-Senior-Projects/Learning-OpenFlow-SDN-network-for-research-and-experimentation-Ver-1.0/Code/README.md

 ### Prerequisites
 * Some virtualization software (VirtualBox, VMWare, etc.)
 * Mininet VM
-* Note: You can download both these things by viewing the [Mininet setup guide](http://mininet.org/download/)
+	* Note: You can download virtualization software and the Mininet VM by viewing the [Mininet setup guide](http://mininet.org/download/)
 * OFTest
 * Ryu